Silent-Watcher/todoApp/README.md

 ## Demo

-Experience the power of the rock-paper-scissors by visiting the demo page.
+Experience the power of the "todo js" by visiting the demo page.

-You can try out the game by following this [demo link.](https://silent-watcher.github.io/todoApp/)
+You can try out the APP by following this [demo link.](https://silent-watcher.github.io/todoApp/)

 ## Features